alexbalan08/Sock-price-binary-prediction-using-NLP/README.md

 1. **Data Collection**
    - News and stock price data from FactSet
 2. **Preprocessing**
-   - Basic text cleaning (no aggressive normalization)
+   - Basic text cleaning + stop words removal
 3. **Model Implementation**
-   - Applied transformer-based classification models from Hugging Face
+   - Applied transformer-based classification models from Hugging Face + fine tunning them on my dataset
 4. **Evaluation**
-   - Performance compared across timeframes and model architectures
+   - Performance compared across timeframes and models on both datasets (30 companies and only Ford)

 ---

 ## Notes

 - This is a **testing-focused NLP research project**, so results may vary from initial baselines.
-- Models were not tuned for production performance but for exploring relative effectiveness on financial sentiment prediction.
+- A report with the findings and research case study is available as well.

 ---

 The notebook presents detailed results with explanantions and steps.